New invariants for virtual knots via spanning surfaces: Twin Seifert surfaces for links in thickened surfaces

 Suppose that the link $L$ in a thickened surface $\mathcal F=F\x [-1,1]$ has a Seifert surface $V$.
-Then, as in the case of classical links, we can consider a {\it Seifert matrix}, and use it to define the {\it $d$-th Alexander polynomial} associated with $V$.
+Then, as in the case of classical links (see Crowell--Fox~\cite[p.~119]{CF}), we can consider a {\it Seifert matrix} $X$, and use it to define the {\it $d$-th Alexander polynomial} $\Delta_{K, V, d}$ associated with $V$ and $d \in \Z$.
+Let $n$ be the size of $X$.
+If $0 \le d < n$, then it is the greatest common divisor of the $(n - d) \times (n - d)$ minors of $tX - X^T$ in $\Z[1/2][t]$.
+(Alternatively, it is a generator of the smallest principal ideal containing the ideal generated by all $(n-d) \times (n-d)$ minors.)
+If $d < 0$, then we let $\Delta_{K, V, d} := 0$.
+For $d > n$, we write $\Delta_{K, V, d} := 1$.
 This only depends on the {\it S-equivalence} class of the Seifert matrix; see \cite{Levinesimp, LevineAct, Murasugi, Trotter}.
 (Levine~\cite{Levinesimp} uses the term ``equivalence'' for ``S-equivalence.'')
-Note that components of these Seiferet matrices may be half-integers.
 The zeroth Alexander polynomial is known simply as the {\it Alexander polynomial}.
+Note that some authors use $(n-d+1) \times (n-d+1)$ minors instead of $(n-d) \times (n-d)$ minors to define $\Delta_{K, V, d}$; compare \cite[Remark~11.5.1]{OSS} with \cite[Definition~6.2]{Lickorish}.
+The ring $\Z[1/2]$ is a Euclidean domain, since it is the localization of $\Z$ along the multiplicative set consisting of powers of~$2$.